 Sanguine stands by its founding values by answering the concerns patients have about the industry.
 It makes research participation easy and even goes further by generously supporting patient organizations that help with improving daily life of those facing chronic illness.
 Sanguine’s vision is also to change the way researchers view patients by one day creating a direct relationship between patient and researcher- so that we are more than a number being studied, but instead will be seen by a researcher as “Kaley who faced MS as a twelve year old.”
 Those researchers will have more motivation, compassion, and insight as a result.

 Sanguine’s mission is the same- to fill in the gaps and help us all get closer to interventions that are more effective and precise.
 I believe patients worldwide are lucky to have Sanguine in their corner.
 When it comes to my own work with patients, when one of my clients has a better baseline of health because they found the right medication for them, my work with them is much more effective.
-The mind body approach is even more powerful when we have a good foundation thanks to advanced medicine.
+The mind-body approach is even more powerful when we have a good foundation thanks to advanced medicine.

-So, while at first glance this might seem like an odd match, the truth is, it’s a match made in heaven.
+So, while at first glance mind-body and medical research might seem like an odd match, the truth is, it’s a match made in heaven.
 Sanguine understands the current shortcomings of medical intervention for patients which is why the company aims to serve patients not only through research, but also by having other services to round out the support such as this blog and workshops throughout the year.
 Sanguine sees us as whole people, not just a test subject in a study.
 We matter, and Sanguine understands that wellness involves all aspects of the human being- mind, body and soul.
 In truth, it actually makes perfect sense that someone like me would write their patient blog and I feel privileged to get to do it.